 Video advertising is now the new norm on mobile, as a result of new technologies, the simplicity of sharing and the relatively low costs associated with success.
 Video advertising if executed correctly can spur millions of views within a short period of time.
 However, it’s essential to have the right blend of creativity and to truly understand the human mind.

-Content is king in video as much as it is within articles, if not more – since video has the ability to combine both visual and quality content elements.
+Content is king in video as much as it is within articles, if not more so – since video has the ability to combine both visual and quality content elements.
 The average CTR of video ads is just over 1.80%, which makes it the highest of all digital ad formats.
 ROI on video is impressive.
 According to Wyzowl.com, over 70% of users who watched an explainer video about a product subsequently bought it, while 77% of consumers were convinced of buying a product or service after watching a video.

 This means, engaging video content has the ability to build trust, which is key to sales.
 As inbound marketing slowly takes over the old and dying pushy sales approach, it is paramount to provide information that would lead a consumer to seek your products and services, especially in the age of mobile.